 - Other spine disorders

 Lumbar lordosis in pregnancy is due, according to some researchers, to the spine adjusting itself to the center of gravity as the pregnancy weight gain causes abdominal enlargement.
 It may shift again after the woman delivers the baby.

-- an appearance of being swayback or having an abnormal posture with an arched lower spine,
+- The appearance of being swayback or abnormal posture with an arched lower spine

-Procedures and tests to diagnose lumbar lordosis are the history and physical exam are used to diagnose lordosis.
+Procedures and tests to diagnose lumbar lordosis are the histories and physical exams are used to diagnose lordosis.
 Other studies, such as X-rays and/or CT of the spine can also aid in the diagnosis.

 Mild forms of lordosis may require little or no treatments.
 Children can sometimes outgrow the problem.
 These treatments may help to fix, correct and/or reverse to cause straightening of lumbar lordosis.